Swedish Distanshandelsdagen 2014 had a strong focus on internationalization, customer experience and cross channel scenarios.

 Renowned speakers on 3 stages.

-On the “BigStage”, the speakers focused on the topic internationalisation.
+On the “BigStage”, the speakers focused on the topic internationalization.
 Very well received was Colin Moon, business speaker and founder of Colin Moon Communications, with his lecture “International and cross-cultural communication”.
-Therein, he pointed out the peculiarities of the Swedish culture in the business context and gave recommendations on how to win agility in planning and decision-making processes, in order to implement an successful internationalisation strategy.
-Not infrequently accompanied with ironic statements such as: „The Swedes have pre-meetings before meetings about their process meetings“, a situation almost every participant could relate to.
+Therein, he pointed out the peculiarities of the Swedish culture in the business context and gave recommendations on how to win agility in planning and decision-making processes, in order to implement a successful internationalization strategy.
+Not infrequently accompanied by ironic statements such as: „The Swedes have pre-meetings before meetings about their process meetings“, a situation almost every participant could relate to.

 How will future payment solutions look like?
 And how can new, customized business models be found?
 On these and other questions were the topics on the “Academic Stage”.
 They linked e-commerce from a practical perspective with insights from academic research.
 Among the speakers were renowned scientists like Jonathan Reynolds, Academic Director of the Oxford Institute of Retail Management (OXIRM), and Niklas Arvidsson, Associate Professor at Industrial Engineering and Management at the Royal Institute of Technology in Stockholm (KTH).